NUMBER OF VOTES

 Can I become a matching donor?

-Yes!
-We also welcome anyone interested in becoming a matching donor for P4A.
-For those looking to give $500 or more, the matching fund will be accepting donations from Tuesday, January 17th at 12pm EST to Wednesday, February 15th at 12pm EST. Please go to https://projectforawesome.com/matching for instructions.
+We welcome anyone interested in becoming a matching donor for P4A.
+For those who are able to donate $500 or more, the matching fund will be accepting donations from 12:00pm EST on Tuesday, January 10th to 11:59am EST on Monday, February 12th.
+Once the matching donation period has started, please see https://projectforawesome.com/matching for instructions.

 MORE QUESTIONS?